d-tork/podcast-quotes/README.md

 * [Sam Harris](https://samharris.org/podcast/)

 ---
+#### The Jordan B. Peterson Podcast S4E34 - A Conversation so Intense it Might as Well Be Psychedelic | John Vervaeke
+`[1:11:05]` Peterson: I think the atheist critique of religion is a critique at a propositional level.

+Vervaeke: I've made a similar point Jordan, I've made the point that they're not paying attention to—I mean when Nietzsche runs into the marketplace, he is talking to the _atheists_ when he says "you don't know what you've done when you've killed God."
+Right?
+And so to think that religion is primarily about asserting propositions for which there is no evidence is to miss all of the non-propositional—so I make a distinction, and it lines up with this, I think that religion is not primarily about _knowledge_, I think it's primarily about _wisdom_.
+Because wisdom is about that fundamental transformation—

+Peterson: It's about embodying it.
+It's about establishing a relationship with it.

+Vervaeke: Yes!

+Peterson: It's about worshipping it.

+Vervaeke: ...about taking it into your identity, that's what I meant.

+`[1:14:00]` Peterson: We've killed our religion by presuming it was a set of axiomatic presuppositions and listening to the 19th century rationalist atheists.

+Vervaeke: Well what we've done is we have confused modernity's understanding of religion with the phenomena, which is I think a fundamental mistake.

+Peterson: No... with our blind critique of the phenomenon.

+---
+#### The Jordan B. Peterson Podcast S4E31 - Intimations of Creativity | Dr. Scott Barry Kaufman
+`[26:00]` Kaufman: It's like we don't even _want_ to know the truth [of the role that genes play], in certain circumstances.

+Peterson: Y'know I've thought about that too, it's not surprising that people don't want to know the truth about IQ, because it's quite nasty.
+I mean, there are _huge_ differences between people in their intrinsic ability to learn.
+And that has walloping economic and social consequences.
+And so there's a bitterness in that, that's...

+I mean I still think we have to address it and take it seriously, so for me it's like: IQ does the liberal and the conservative political perspectives incredible damage, because the conservative are likely to say "well there's a job for everyone if they just get up and y'know, get at it."
+And the liberals like to say "well, everybody can be trained to do everything" and BOTH of those are wrong.
+Because there's a large number of people who are not, who have enough trouble with abstraction that finding a productive job in a complex society has become extraordinary difficult.
+And that's a _huge_ problem.
+And we have no idea what to do with it, we won't even look at it!

+---
+#### The Psychology Podcast with Scott Barry Kaufman - Sam Harris || Free Will (Part 2)
+`[43:10]` Kaufman: I love this transcendent view.
+And also the idea that you—the point that you make about hate.
+Y'know, hate doesn't really have a place to program in the robot here once we understand that there's no ultimate free will...

+...But what I don't understand is in applying that in your own life, you don't apply that when you talk about Trump, I mean you get really angry about...you don't say things like 'we should have sympathy for Trump'—

+Harris: —but that's a misunderstanding.
+So there're certainly moments where I'm captured by something I find so despicable that I'm blind to my own philosophy here.
+Like, I'm lost in thought;
+I'm identified with a moment of finding Trump despicable, say, and... yeah, so I'm just in the dream, I'm asleep and dreaming and unaware of

+Kaufman: You're human.
+You're human.

+Harris: Yeah.
+I'm not a Buddha.
+But much of the time a different thing is happening.
+And it's not _personal_, it's not that I hate Trump _personally_.
+It's that I hate—and again this is all slightly anachronistic because he's no longer President, so I'm basically never thinking about him now which is wonderful—but it's not that I hated him personally, it's that I hated _the fact of him_.
+Right?
+The fact that we made this sort of man President was so terrible...

+...He's so bad, as a reliably malfunctioning robot.
+It's a little bit analogous to if we elected a rhinoceros to be President, I'd be fucking tearing my hair out over how awful that is.
+At no point am I imagining that the rhinoceros can be anything other than a rhinoceros, and at no point am I wishing suffering upon the rhinoceros.
+I don't _hate_ the rhinoceros.
+The rhinoceros just shouldn't be President of the United States...

+...And in some sense we elected a rhinoceros President.
+And so I spent a long time complaining about that, because of all the things to which that was connected in our society and in our possible future that were worth worrying about.

+---
 #### The Jordan B. Peterson Podcast S4E41 - The Four Dos and Don'ts of Divorce | Warren Farrell
 `[1:25:40]` Peterson: You cite an interesting stat here, too, which I thought was worth talking about.
 Um...  on who should pay the bill on the first date.
 Um...seventy-two percent of women